raghavdhingra/GATES_2020/README.md

 # GATES_2020
-Official GTBIT Annual Techno-Cultural Events for creative Souls
+### GTBIT Annual Techno-Cultural Events for creative Souls 2020

+The Official Website of Gates_2020